 The minimum grade point average for graduate students is 2.75.
-The following Graduate College requirements hold concerning probationary status for those who fall below this minimum:
+The following Graduate College

 At the end of the first term in which a student has completed at least 12 cumulative hours (all hours excluding 599 credit) with a GPA of less than 2.75, a warning letter will be sent to the student by the Graduate College with a copy to the Department.